York IECC

-York Integrated Electronic Control Centre was a major signalling control centre on the East Coast Main Line railway between London and Edinburgh.
-The centre also contained the electrical control centre for the line and the LNE regional control office of Network Rail.
+York Integrated Electronic Control Centre was a major signalling control centre on the East Coast Main Line (ECML) railway between London and Edinburgh.
+The centre also contained the Electrical Control Room (ECR) for the ECML, and adjoining branches as well as the LNE regional control office of Network Rail.
 Its responsibility for signalling across Yorkshire was transferred to York Rail Operating Centre in December 2018.

 History

 The centre originally opened in May 1989, first replacing local boxes in the area, including the 1951 York power box.

 The 1951 box was at the time one of the largest route-relay interlockings in the world, its relay room 46 metres long by 10 metres wide, containing nearly 3,000 relays.
 It replaced seven mechanical boxes containing a total of 868 levers – the largest of which was Locomotive Yard, the largest mechanical signal box in the UK.